metio/terraform-provider-k8s/docs/data-sources/kiali_io_kiali_v1alpha1_manifest.md

 Optional:

-- `accessible_namespaces` (List of String) When 'cluster_wide_access=false' this must be set to the list of namespaces to which Kiali is to be given permissions.
-You can provide names using regex expressions matched against all namespaces the operator can see.
-If left unset it is required that 'cluster_wide_access' be 'true', and Kiali will have permissions to all namespaces.
-The list of namespaces that a user can access is a subset of these namespaces, given that user's RBAC settings.
 - `additional_service_yaml` (Map of String) Additional custom yaml to add to the service definition.
 This is used mainly to customize the service type.
 For example, if the 'deployment.service_type' is set to 'LoadBalancer' and you want to set the loadBalancerIP, you can do so here with: 'additional_service_yaml: { 'loadBalancerIP': '78.11.24.19' }'.
 Another example would be if the 'deployment.service_type' is set to 'ExternalName' you will need to configure the name via: 'additional_service_yaml: { 'externalName': 'my.kiali.example.com' }'.
 A final example would be if external IPs need to be set: 'additional_service_yaml: { 'externalIPs': ['80.11.12.10'] }'
 - `affinity` (Attributes) Affinity definitions that are to be used to define the nodes where the Kiali pod should be constrained.
 See the Kubernetes documentation on Assigning Pods to Nodes for the proper syntax for these three different affinity types. (see [below for nested schema](#nestedatt--spec--deployment--affinity))
 - `cluster_wide_access` (Boolean) Determines if the Kiali server will be granted cluster-wide permissions to see all namespaces.
 When true, this provides more efficient caching within the Kiali server.
-It must be 'true' if 'deployment.accessible_namespaces' is left unset.
-To limit the namespaces for which Kiali has permissions, set to 'false' and list the desired namespaces in 'deployment.accessible_namespaces'.
-When not set, this value will default to 'false' if 'deployment.accessible_namespaces' is set to a list of namespaces; otherwise this will be 'true'.
+It must be 'true' if 'deployment.discovery_selectors.default' is left unset.
+To limit the namespaces for which Kiali has permissions, set to 'false' and define the desired selectors in 'deployment.discovery_selectors.default'.
+When not set, this value will default to 'true'.
 - `configmap_annotations` (Map of String) Custom annotations to be created on the Kiali ConfigMap.
 - `custom_secrets` (Attributes List) Defines additional secrets that are to be mounted in the Kiali pod.These are useful to contain certs that are used by Kiali to securely connect to third party systems(for example, see 'external_services.tracing.auth.ca_file').These secrets must be created by an external mechanism.
 Kiali will not generate these secrets; itis assumed these secrets are externally managed.
 You can define 0, 1, or more secrets.An example configuration is,'''custom_secrets:- name: mysecret  mount: /mysecret-path- name: my-other-secret  mount: /my-other-secret-location  optional: true''' (see [below for nested schema](#nestedatt--spec--deployment--custom_secrets))
+- `discovery_selectors` (Attributes) Discovery selectors used to determine which namespaces are accessible to Kiali and which namespaces are visible to Kiali users.You can define discovery selectors to match namespaces on the local cluster as well as remote clusters.The list of namespaces that a user can access is a subset of these namespaces, given that user's RBAC permissions.These selectors will have similar semantics as defined by Istio ( https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig )and the syntax of the equality-based and set-based label selectors are documented by Kubernetes here( https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#resources-that-support-set-based-requirements ) (see [below for nested schema](#nestedatt--spec--deployment--discovery_selectors))
 - `dns` (Attributes) The Kiali server pod's DNS configuration.
 Kubernetes supports different DNS policies and configurations.For further details, consult the Kubernetes documentation - https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/ (see [below for nested schema](#nestedatt--spec--deployment--dns))
 - `host_aliases` (Attributes List) This is content for the Kubernetes 'hostAliases' setting for the Kiali server.This allows you to modify the Kiali server pod '/etc/hosts' file.A typical way to configure this setting is,'''host_aliases:- ip: 192.168.1.100  hostnames:  - 'foo.local'  - 'bar.local''''For details on the content of this setting, see https://kubernetes.io/docs/tasks/network/customize-hosts-file-for-pods/#adding-additional-entries-with-hostaliases (see [below for nested schema](#nestedatt--spec--deployment--host_aliases))
 - `hpa` (Attributes) Determines what (if any) HorizontalPodAutoscaler should be created to autoscale the Kiali pod.A typical way to configure HPA for Kiali is,'''hpa:  api_version: 'autoscaling/v2'  spec:    maxReplicas: 2    minReplicas: 1    metrics:    - type: Resource      resource:        name: cpu        target:          type: Utilization          averageUtilization: 50''' (see [below for nested schema](#nestedatt--spec--deployment--hpa))